LukedeMunk/ESP32-8x8ledmatrix-big-display/README.md

 ## Internet controls

-If you are looking for a way to control the display by a web-interface, you can use the `displayWifiControls` project.
-Navigate to the `examples\displayWifiControls` folder and upload the `displayWifiControls.ino` program.
+If you are looking for a way to control the display by a web-interface, you can use the `SmartWifiLedDisplay` project.
+Navigate to the `examples\SmartWifiLedDisplay` folder and upload the `SmartWifiLedDisplay.ino` program.
 Connect the hardware.
 In the folder `documentation` you can find a wiring diagram.

 ## Questions or feedback?